Suor/funcy/docs/funcs.rst

         is_word = make_tester(r'^\w+$')
         is_int = make_tester(r'^[1-9]\d*$')

-    But see :func:`re_tester` if you really need this.
+    But see :func:`re_tester` if you need this particular one.

 .. function:: rcurry(func[, n])